Mauli1022/Event-Management-Project/README.md

 # TechVista - Event Management Platform

 TechVista is a full-stack event management platform designed to help users create, manage, and view events seamlessly.
-The platform offers user authentication, event creation and management tools, and real-time updates for attendees.
-Built with modern web technologies and deployed on free-tier hosting services, TechVista provides a user-friendly experience for both event organizers and attendees.
+The platform offers user authentication, event creation and management tools.
+TechVista provides a user-friendly experience for both event organizers and attendees.

 ## Key Features